HardikShah563/Drinks5-MereDrinkers/README.md

 # Welcome to Mere Drinkers
-#### A full stack php mysql project that allows you to buy drinks, add to cart and make a purchase and checkout
+#### A frontend project that allows you to buy drinks, add to cart and make a purchase and checkout

 ##### Frontend:
 ##### HTML